joshpalay/rasptimer/README.md

-# I am hoping this will show up in Git
+# I am hoping this will show up in Git - IT DOES!

 # Timer Gadget